Milticket414/Fintech-Homework/Homework1/Chainlink.md

 Chainlink is traded and used on the Etherum blockchain.
 It competes with the Band Protocol which is another oracle network working with smart contracts.

+*Chainlink is key to Decentralized finance with pulling real world data outside the blockchain with oracles connecting smart contracts for verification of data.
+Once data is verified information is entered into the blockchain.

+*Decentralized Finance is the future.

 ##Resources
 https://golden.com/wiki/ChainLink_(cryptocurrency)-BWK8E8D
 https://chain.link/